IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 an `Int`.
 I've implemented two name-erasure functions: one which replaces all of the strings with the empty string, and one which discards annotations and identifier strings, essentially leaving just an integer.
-Annotations are discarded in names but not in general AST nodes because they'll be useful for Merklisation there.
+Annotations are discarded in names but not in general AST nodes because they'll be useful for Merklisation there (but if we decide not to go for Merklisation we should probably get rid of annotations altogether in on-chain code since this will reduce sizes even further).

 ###### De Bruijn indices
 There's some existing code for converting names into de Bruijn indices